The University of Montpellier is organizing its days of action against violence against women

 The schedule for the “Days of Action Against Violence Against Women”

 This week kicks off on Monday, November 25, on the Triolet campus with an introductory workshop on mental, emotional, verbal, and physical self-defense.
 This hands-on session will be led by Idaline Lortiga of Loreleï, an organization dedicated to self-defense and combating sexism through “simple, quick, and effective” techniques.
 The goal is to find a way out of an aggressive situation, not to “win” against the aggressor or teach them a lesson.
-This workshop will be available through January 20, 2025, every Monday from 12:15 p.m. to 1:30 p.m., for all female staff members at UM.
+This workshop will be available through January 20, 2025, every Monday from 12:15 p.m. to 1:30 p.m., for all female staff members atUM.

-On November 25, again on the Triolet campus and open to the general public, you’ll have the opportunity to speak with the Workplace Quality of Life Office to learn about the initiatives the university has implemented to combat violence against women and pick up “repousse relou” whistles.
+On November 25, again on the Triolet campus and open to the general public, you’ll have the opportunity to speak with the Workplace Quality of Life Department to learn about the initiatives the university has implemented to combat violence against women and pick up “repousse relou” whistles.
 This awareness-raising booth will be open from 11 a.m. to 3 p.m.

-Finally, on Wednesday, November 27, the film *La nuit du 12* will be screened at 7:00 p.m. at the Aimé Schoenig Student Center on the Richter campus.
-A film by Dominik Moll, which won six César Awards in 2023, including Best Picture.
-This screening will be followed by a public discussion with representatives from the Montpellier Police Department’s Assault Unit.
+Finally, on Wednesday, November 27, the film “La nuit du 12” will be screened starting at 7:00 p.m. at the Aimé Schoenig Student Center on the Richter campus.
+Directed by Dominik Moll, the film won six César Awards in 2023, including Best Picture.
+The screening will be followed by a discussion open to the public, featuring members of the Montpellier Police Department’s Assault Unit.

-Practical information:
+Practical Information: